Artificial Turf

 Drainage Problems

 DIY installers almost never engineer for drainage properly.
-They install on existing grade without understanding where water will go during heavy rain.
 First major storm and the yard is holding water, the seams are separating, and the sub-base is washing out.

 Visible Seams